yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/primary-key-ysql.md

 - To run the examples below, follow these steps to create a local [cluster](/latest/quick-start/) or in [Yugabyte Cloud](/latest/yugabyte-cloud/cloud-connect/).

-- Use the [YSQL shell](/latest/admin/ysqlsh/) for local clusters, or [Connect using Cloud shell](/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell/) for Yugabyte Cloud, to create a database and a table.
+- Use the [YSQL shell](/latest/admin/ysqlsh/) for local clusters, or [Connect using Cloud shell](/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell/) for Yugabyte Cloud, and create the yb_demo [database](latest/yugabyte-cloud/cloud-quickstart/qs-data/#create-a-database).

 ### Primary key for a single column